-We have received requests to make a post about how to start investing even if you have no experience.
+We have received requests to make a post about how to start investing with no experience.

 Investing can seem overwhelming and it's way too hard to sum everything about investing into one blog post.